Mucharla-Sowmya/speaker-series-2025/0412_GAIH_CHAT_APP/Documentation/ReadMe.md

 - "Notice the flow: React sends requests → Flask processes them → Flask responds back to React."

-### *2️⃣ Handling CORS Issues in Flask (3 min)*
+### *2️⃣ "Notice the flow: React sends requests → Flask processes them → Flask responds back to React."*
 - "When you encounter CORS errors, it means the browser is blocking requests from React to Flask due to cross-origin rules."
+- *Install Flask-CORS:*
+  bash

-- *Fixing CORS with Flask-CORS:* bash pip install flask-cors
+  pip install flask-cors